 The flower’s highlight may very well be its yellow anthers that are bright and complement the red/white appearance well, giving the look of a fiery fireball!

 While Blood Lilies don’t exhibit a notable fragrance, it’s impressive look more than makes up for the lack of scent.

 The addition of evergreen leaves make it last all year long, but those without this aspect lose their leaves at the end of the blooming season.

-You can show off your Blood Lily’s breathtaking color and bright spathes approximately 3 to 4 months for the whole year.
+The African blood lily shows off its breathtaking color and bright spathes approximately 3 to 4 months of the year.

 A bright and cheery environment is most optimal for a Blood Lily.
 Put them in a room with lots of light but beware of putting them in contact with direct sunlight during the summer seasons.

 Though the Haemanthus Albiflios can be safely put in protective shade, its leaves will not be as green and can come off as pale-looking.

 The African Blood Lily and its sister species, the Haemanthus katherinae love the summer temperature, so put them out in the upper 60° degrees Fahrenheit or higher if possible.